-Our cost of revenues consists primarily of upstream fees due to our licensors as a result of revenue generated from the licensing of our NAV Technology Platform and other intellectual property rights, including sublicense fees, milestone payments and royalties on net sales of licensed products.
+Our cost of revenues consists primarily of upstream fees due to our licensors as a result of revenue generated from the licensing of our NAV Technology Platform and other intellectual property rights, including sublicense fees and royalties on net sales of licensed products.
 Sublicense fees are based on a percentage of license fees received by us from licensees and are recognized in the period that the underlying license revenue is recognized.
-Milestone payments are payable to licensors upon the achievement of specified milestones by licensees and are recognized in the period the milestone is achieved or deemed probable of achievement.
-Royalties are based on a percentage of net sales of license products by licensees and are recognized in the period that the underlying sales occur.
-Future costs of revenues are uncertain due to the nature of our license agreements and significant fluctuations in cost of revenues may occur from period.
+Royalties are based on a percentage of net sales of licensed products by licensees and are recognized in the period that the underlying sales occur.
+Future costs of revenues are uncertain due to the nature of our license agreements and significant fluctuations in cost of revenues may occur from period to period.